 4. Brit & Co.

-Website Brit & Co. have listed a whole host of great easy to do upcycle hacks that I recommend you take a peek at.
+Website Brit & Co. have listed a whole host of great easy-to-do upcycle hacks that we recommend you take a peek at.

-As you can see there are loads of ways the reuse materials and items that you thought were defunct.
-I appreciate that not everyone has the time or inclination to get artsy with things around the house, but it really is a great way to save those extra pennies and make things stretch that little bit farther.
+There are loads of ways the reuse materials and items that you thought were defunct.
+It really is a great way to save those extra pennies and make things stretch that little bit farther.